Goodbye Yellow Brick Road

-Goodbye Yellow Brick Road is the seventh studio album by English singer-songwriter Elton John, first released on 5 October 1973 as a double LP.
-The album has sold more than 20 million copies worldwide and is widely regarded as John's magnum opus.
-Among the 17 tracks, the album contains the hits "Candle in the Wind", US number-one single "Bennie and the Jets", "Goodbye Yellow Brick Road" and "Saturday Night's Alright for Fighting" plus live favourites "Funeral for a Friend/Love Lies Bleeding" and "Harmony".
+Goodbye Yellow Brick Road is the seventh studio album by British singer, pianist, and composer Elton John.
+A double album, it was released on 5 October 1973, by DJM Records.
+Recorded at the Château d'Hérouville in France, the album became a double LP once John and his band became inspired by the locale.
+Among the 17 tracks, the album contains the hits "Candle in the Wind", US number-one single "Bennie and the Jets", "Goodbye Yellow Brick Road", and "Saturday Night's Alright for Fighting", along with the live favourites "Funeral for a Friend/Love Lies Bleeding" and "All the Girls Love Alice".

-Recorded at the Studio d'enregistrement Michel Magne at the Château d'Hérouville in France, the album became a double LP once John and his band became inspired by the locale.
-The album was inducted into the Grammy Hall of Fame in 2003, and continues to be highly regarded in various rankings.
+The album was a strong commercial success, reaching number one on the Billboard Top LPs & Tape chart, as well as also topping album charts in the UK, Australia, and Canada (five weeks at number one); it has since sold more than 20 million copies worldwide and is widely regarded as John's magnum opus.
+It was inducted into the Grammy Hall of Fame in 2003, and continues to be highly regarded in various rankings.
+It was ranked number 112 on Rolling Stone's 2020 list of the "500 Greatest Albums of All Time".
+In 2025, the album was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the National Recording Registry.

 Production

-Under the working titles of Vodka and Tonics and Silent Movies, Talking Pictures, Bernie Taupin wrote the lyrics in two and a half weeks, with John composing most of the melodies in three days while staying at the Pink Flamingo Hotel in Kingston, Jamaica.
+Under the working titles of Vodka and Tonics and Silent Movies, Talking Pictures, Bernie Taupin wrote the lyrics in two and a half weeks, with Elton John composing most of the melodies in three days while staying at the Pink Flamingo Hotel in Kingston, Jamaica.
 John had wanted to go to Jamaica, in part because the Rolling Stones had just recorded Goats Head Soup there.

 Production on the album was started in Jamaica in January 1973, but due to difficulties with the sound system and the studio piano, logistical issues arising from the Joe Frazier–George Foreman boxing match taking place in Kingston, and protests over the political and economic situation in the country, the band decided to move before any productive work was done.

 Goodbye Yellow Brick Road was recorded in two weeks at the Studio d'enregistrement Michel Magne, at the Château d'Hérouville near Pontoise, in France, where John had previously recorded Honky Château and Don't Shoot Me I'm Only the Piano Player.
 While a version of "Saturday Night's Alright for Fighting" was recorded in Jamaica, that recording was discarded; the released version of the song came from the sessions at the Château.
+The band plays on all the songs except "This Song Has No Title", on which John performs all the piano, keyboard and vocal parts.